I received a Social Security Disability denial, but the V.A. says I am disabled.

 If you are wondering why the V.A. has approved you for disability benefits, but you got a Social Security Disability denial, the answer may lie in the fact that every government agency and private insurance company has its own definition of disability.
 Some of the public agencies are state workers compensation, state or county public assistance programs, the Veteran’s Administration, commonly known as the V.A., and the Social Security Administration.
 Some agencies even have more than one definition of disability, depending on the age of the claimant or other factors.

 The Social Security Disability Definition

 If you are a disabled worker, to be eligible for Social Security Disability, you must meet Social Security’s definition of disability, which is not the same as the V.A.’s definition.
-Social Security requires that you be unable to engage in substantial gainful activity in any type of job you have held in the past or, if you are under age fifty, in any other job you can perform.
-As of 2016, “substantial earnings” was generally defined as $1,820.00 for blind individuals and $1,130.00 for everyone else.
+Social Security requires that you be unable to engage in substantial gainful activity in any type of job you have held in the past or, in any other job you can perform.
+As of 2017, “substantial earnings” is generally defined as $1,950.00 for blind individuals and $1,170.00 for everyone else.